 5.4.
 Taxes.
 Customer shall be responsible for, pay, and indemnify EESI for all Taxes related to the Transactions contemplated by this Agreement.
 EESI may collect the Taxes from Customer by increasing EESI’s charge by the amount of the applicable Taxes.
 The Parties shall administer and implement this Agreement with the intent to minimize Taxes.
 Customer shall timely provide EESI all required exemption certificates and other information EESI reasonably requests.
 Until Customer does so, EESI shall not be required to recognize any exemption, and EESI shall not be required to refund or credit previously paid Taxes.
 EESI, however, will assign to Customer any applicable claims for refund.
 EESI holds its records regarding Taxes arising in connection with this Agreement as limited tax agent of Customer and agrees to make such records available to Customer in connection with Tax returns, reports, audits, or Tax litigation with respect to this Agreement.

 5.5.
-Collateral Request.
+Credit/Collateral Request.
 Should either Party during any Transaction Term become reasonably insecure about the other Party’s ability to perform its obligations hereunder, such Party may request that the other Party provide (or extend, if such collateral has already been provided) collateral in a form reasonably acceptable to the requesting Party sufficient to secure such Party’s obligations hereunder, forms of such collateral to include, without limitation, a deposit, letter of credit or parent guaranty.
+Any Transaction Agreement may also specify additional credit terms applicable to either Party.

 5.6.
 Assignment.
 Neither Party will assign this Agreement or any Transaction, or any of its rights or obligations thereunder, without the prior written consent of the other Party, which consent will not be unreasonably withheld or delayed.
 Notwithstanding the foregoing, (a) Customer may, without the consent of EESI, assign this Agreement or any Transaction, in whole or in part, to an affiliate of Customer; and (b) EESI may, without the consent of Customer, (i) transfer, sell, pledge, encumber or assign this Agreement or any Transaction, or the accounts, revenues or proceeds hereof, in connection with any financing or other financial arrangements; (ii) assign this Agreement or any Transaction, in whole or in part, to an affiliate of EESI; or (iii) assign this Agreement or any Transaction to any person or entity succeeding to all or substantially all of the assets of EESI; provided that in the case of clause (ii) or (iii) any such assignee will agree in writing to be bound by the terms and conditions hereof.
 Assignments or transfers not in compliance with this section will be void and ineffective.